top of page

 Automatic Key Selection

-At present, pianoscope’s main advantage over other ETDs is its “Automatic Key Selection” feature which can automatically identify any note played without manual input.
+At present, Pianoscope’s main advantage over other ETDs is its “Automatic Key Selection” feature which can automatically identify any note played without manual input.
 Frank felt this was a vital feature missing from other ETDs, and prioritized it during the development process to offer his users a faster tuning experience.

-This feature also means that the aural feedback loops on pianoscope are very tight, which allows the technician to pivot effortlessly between aural and ETD tuning.
+This feature also means that the aural feedback loops on Pianoscope are very tight, which allows the technician to pivot effortlessly between aural and ETD tuning.
 The technician can then tune using their own tuning sequence and aural checks while instantly getting helpful visual feedback from the app as they work.

 A note on pitch raises: For pianos that are 50 cents sharp or flat of the desired concert pitch, this feature should be disabled for left-to-right pitch raising or lowering.
-The pianoscope User Manual presents a very clear definition and explanation of pitch raise effects and methods.
+The Pianoscope User Manual presents a very clear definition and explanation of pitch raise effects and methods.

-Since pianoscope also does not share the “every tuning is a pitch raise” ideology of other ETDs, their feature for automatically calculating overpull or underpull for a particular tuning can be turned either on or off.
+Since Pianoscope also does not share the “every tuning is a pitch raise” ideology of other ETDs, their feature for automatically calculating overpull or underpull for a particular tuning can be turned either on or off.
 You can also set your own parameters manually.
 Again, there’s a lot more to read about that in the User Manual.

 Partials Spectrum